seanstephenbrian/lead-block/README.md

 dynamically updated as the user switches between light/dark mode, expands the navigation panel, and clicks into the search bar.

-this site will soon be refactored and expanded to make it more maintainable and allow the author to independently post new articles and update blog content.
+this site will soon be refactored and expanded to make it more maintainable, allowing the author to independently post new articles and update blog content.